 A breakout of a range presents an opportunity to get long or short.
 But how do you know when the range has enough “juice” to generate a trending move.
 As day traders you will have a slew of data to analyze in a short amount of time.
 So, why not take the simple approach and instead of looking at ranges that go back 5 or 10 days, simply focus in on the most recent high and low trading range from the previous day.

 But if you peel back the onion, you will notice that the bulls and bears begin to establish clear boundaries of how far they are willing to let a stock go in either direction.
 Your job is to simply monitor these ranges and then buy or sell short when the range is exploited.

-Requirements for the Two-Day Range Breakout Strategy
+Requirements for the Previous Day Range Breakout Strategy

-- Identify the price range of the previous day (High – Low)
+Identify the price range of the previous day (High – Low)

-- Look back 2 days to see if the range for the previous day deviates greatly from the range set 2 days ago.
+Look back 2 days to see if the range for the previous day deviates greatly from the range set 2 days ago.
 You want to avoid a situation where the ranges are completely erratic and a break of the range means little.

-- Buy or sell short the stock once the current day’s range breakout exceeds the previous day’s range by 10%.
+Buy or sell short the stock once the current day’s range breakout exceeds the previous day’s range by 10%.

 Use a simple moving average to stop yourself out of the trade.
 Logic here is you are buying or shorting the start of a new impulse trend, so you want to go along for the ride.
 Another strategy would be to sell the stock out as you approach a predetermined price target.

 As you can see from the above chart once FSLR broke through $24.26 the stock took a quick breather and then resumed her uptrend until reaching a high of $25.28 or nearly a dollar of profit.

 Well if you don’t see it, take a look at the volume indicator near the bottom of the chart.
 Notice how the stock began to have an increase in volume as the price moved higher.
 This was a clear sign that the buyers were pushing FSLR higher and the stock had legs.

 So now that we know our previous day’s range was $1.18 we apply our 10% lift for a target of $1.30.
-This basically means that if the stock’s price moves above or below an intra day range of $1.30 we want to open a position.
+This basically means that if the stock’s price moves above or below an intraday range of $1.30 we want to open a position.

-RGLD began to flag after the breakout above our entry point and then had another late day surge up to $84.
+RGLD began to flag after the breakout above our entry point and then had another late-day surge up to $84.
 Depending on your strategy you could have exited at the next dollar level of $84 or stayed long through the remainder of the day until your moving average of choice was violated.

-- The entry levels are somewhat hidden.
+The entry levels are somewhat hidden.
 Unlike other strategies where you buy the break of the previous day’s high, this strategy is based on the box ranges and less about obvious high or low price points.
 It also helps that it requires you to wait for a move slightly beyond the previous day’s range to give you confirmation.

-- With day trading, every cent counts towards your bottom line.
+With day trading, every cent counts towards your bottom line.
 Waiting for the confirmation may prove a conservative approach against potential head fakes, but if you are consistently right on your picks, over a few hundred trades these forfeited insurance points could add up to big money.